priv-kweihmann/oelint-adv/README.md

 ## Missing anything?

-You think there's something missing, wrong, 'improveable'...
+You think there's something missing, wrong, 'improvable'...
 Just file an issue to get in contact.

 ## Contribute

 Any sort of ideas, pull requests, bug reports, reports of false positives are welcome.
-This project is open to anyone - no pitfalls or legal inconveniences
+This project is open to anyone - no pitfalls or legal inconveniences.